William Edward Easterwood Professor of Philosophy

 The Problem of Mental Causation.
 I am interested in the challenge presented by physicalism of showing how a mind could have any causal role in a causally closed physical world.

 Political Philosophy.
 I have published papers in the area of political philosophy.

-Tropes: Properties, Objects and Mental Causation (Oxford: Oxford University Press), Reprint Edition paperback edition 2014.
+Tropes: Properties, Objects and Mental Causation (Oxford University Press), Reprint Edition paperback edition 2014.

 "The Trope Coextension Problem," in Nominalism about Properties: New Essays, eds.
 Rodriguez-Pereyra, G. and Ghislain, G. (Routledge), 2015.